Did Fortnite just kill the App Store as we know it? - Local News 8

 Android, which is open source but owned by Google, controls 85.4% of the global operating system market, while Apple has 14.6%, according to IDC.

-Every mobile app must go through their app stores, which take a standard 30% cut of revenue for any in-app purchases.
-Developers claim the fee is too high and stymies growth.
+Their app stores take a 30% cut of revenue for any in-app purchases.
+Developers say the fee is too high and stymies growth.
 Apple doesn’t allow outside apps to be downloaded on its devices, and neither company allows developers in its app stores to circumvent their payment systems.

 While Google permits outside apps to be downloaded to Android devices, Epic has complained that going outside the Google-approved process is bogged down with security pop-ups and other software restrictions.
 Epic originally introduced Fortnite outside of the Google Play Store, but after 18 months it launched the game there in April.

-Note: Correction: An earlier version of this story mischaracterized Apple and Google’s policies on how customers can download apps on their devices.